zahur76/MilestoneProject_3/README.md

 Categories collections consisted of seven main painting categories and was made to be independent.

 The user, profile and items collections had a matching field of 'username' which was used as a common reference.
-This was done to links documents where common information about a user needed to displayed.
+This was done to links documents where common information about a user needed to be displayed.
 One such page which made use of this reference was the profile page.

 ![Collections](static/doc/collections.png)